 Business Relief (BR)* provides relief from Inheritance Tax (IHT) on the transfer of relevant business assets at a rate of 50% or 100%.

-Because standalone BR investments aren’t part of HMRC’s Venture Capital Schemes (such as EIS, VCT etc), there is generally no upfront tax relief for investing in such schemes, nor tax free dividends/capital gains.
-Often any returns from the offer are structured as returns of capital and are subject to tax accordingly.
-Relevant property must be held for at least two years in order to qualify for relief.
+Because standalone BR investments are not part of HMRC’s Venture Capital Schemes (such as EIS, VCT etc), there is generally no upfront tax relief for investing in such schemes, nor any tax-free dividends/capital gains.
+Often (although not always) any returns from the investment are structured as returns of capital, and are subject to CGT accordingly.
+Unless “replacement business property”, any relevant property must be held for at least two years in order to qualify for relief.

 *now termed Business Relief, but still commonly referred to as Business Property Relief (BPR)